 - 1% Asia Central which is Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan.
 Now I have read somewhere that true Romany’s come originally from this area including India.
 So does this make the family legend likely to be true that we have some Romany ancestry?
 I don’t know.
 My grandfather had close Romany friends and I was told as a child by one of our Romany visitors that I was “one of theirs”.
 I should join the Romany & Traveller Family History Society and see if they can point me in the right direction for research.

 Having recovered from all that excitement you can click on “View All DNA Matches” green button and discover if you have any fellow researchers sharing the same DNA.
 As I mentioned in one of my previous posts when I started to put my family history on Ancestry I split them into 4 trees – one for each grandparent – it seemed a good idea at the time, but since then I wish I hadn’t done that.
 I am now going through the process of blending all four trees into one.
 As you can only do one person with their parents, siblings, spouse and children at a time it is rather time consuming.
 Plus only the basic information comes across not images, attachments or extra information typed in.
 However it may turn out to be a good thing as it is making me go over my genealogy again and double check everything and as some research was done many years ago that’s no bad thing.
 In fact Thomas MacEntee, a highly respected American genealogist and author of website High Definition Genealogy has done the same thing.
 I have not had the pleasure of meeting Thomas, but know others who have, and they tell me he never does things by half – he ditched his genealogy completely and started totally again.
 I’m not so brave!
 Thomas has written a book about starting over and reviewing your family history with fresh eyes.
 “The Genealogy Do-Over Workbook” – it is on my Christmas Wish List.
+Another book that might interest you and which I have bought and am reading is “The Family Tree Guide to DNA Testing and Genetic Genealogy” by Blaine Bettinger.

 As my blending of my four trees is still in it’s infancy, I didn’t expect many links to fellow researchers.
 However I was pleased to see a third cousin link which was logged as an extremely high likelihood of us being related.
 As you can imagine I soon shot off an email to him, the researcher doesn’t have any Ancestry tree online so I could have a look and see where the possible connection is.
-Below the 3rd cousin was a list of 97 4th – 6th cousins and then a list of in excess (I got fed up counting!) of 500 5th – 8th cousins.
+Below the 3rd cousin was a list of 97 4th – 6th cousins and then a list of in excess (I got tired of counting!) of 500 5th – 8th cousins.
 As with the Ancestry trees you contact others using Ancestry secure email system so you don’t have to reveal your personal email address unless you wish to.
 You can also filter the results by

 - New contacts